Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Data acquisition system architecture

-As a user, one has several knobs with which they can configure the sample discriminator.
-First, the user can specify how long data should be saved for before and after an event occurs ($\tau_{\rm pre}$, $\tau_{\rm post}$ in figure \ref{fig:discdataflow}).
-Second, the user can configure which all-below-low and any-above-high events are passed to which state machine, allowing data values on one channel to control capture on another channel ("trigger source" control input in figure \ref{fig:discdataflow}).
-Third, one can skip the level-based trigger and supply a digital trigger with an adjustable delay $\tau_{\rm digital}$ ("is digital" and $\tau_{\rm digital}$ inputs in figure \ref{fig:discdataflow}).
-Finally, if desired, the user can completely bypass the discriminator ("bypass" input in figure \ref{fig:discdataflow}).
+As a user, one has several runtime-configurable parameters they can use to customize the operation of the sample discriminator.
+First, the user can specify how long data should be saved for before and after an event occurs ($\tau_{\rm pre}$, $\tau_{\rm post}$ in Figure \ref{fig:discdataflow}).
+Second, the user can configure which all-below-low and any-above-high events are passed to which state machine, allowing data values on one channel to control capture on another channel ("trigger source" control input in Figure \ref{fig:discdataflow}).
+Third, one can skip the level-based trigger and supply a digital trigger with an adjustable delay $\tau_{\rm digital}$ ("is digital" and $\tau_{\rm digital}$ inputs in Figure \ref{fig:discdataflow}).
+Finally, if desired, the user can completely bypass the discriminator ("bypass" input in Figure \ref{fig:discdataflow}).